ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Your tech planning process should save you time in your initial implementation.
 It should also save time in the future by minimizing tech debt and leaving behind documentation that can accelerate future improvements.

-The wrong amount of time to put into planning doesn t meet these goals, either because it's too short and doesn t save you time/produce good documentation, or is so lengthy that it doesn t pay for itself in savings.
+The wrong amount of time to put into planning doesn't meet these goals, either because it's too short and doesn't save you time/produce good documentation, or is so lengthy that it doesn't pay for itself in savings.

 There is no universal formula for the correct amount of time, but I'll provide a rule of thumb: allocate one day to technical planning for every week of work you estimate the project to take.
 In general, this will lead to between half-day and three-day planning windows.
 If your project requires less than two days of work, it likely needs very minimal planning effort and has low risk.
 Conversely, if you're looking at a project that is expected to take more than three solid weeks of development effort, you may not be able to efficiently plan something that large all at once and should consider breaking it down.

 If your team refuses to invest time into planning, you're likely pushing too hard for results over process.
 The way to ensure the engineering process produces good results for the business is not to crack the whip harder, but to establish a healthy process that enables good results.
-You wouldn t speed up a structural engineering team designing a bridge by having them work longer hours.
+You wouldn't speed up a structural engineering team designing a bridge by having them work longer hours.
 You would make sure they have the best bridge-designing tools available to them with the best possible information about the span being bridged.
 Software engineering is no different.
 But instead of using CAD software or real-world measurements of soil/rock, we have product specifications, design process, and software tools.

 Conversely, an overly lengthy planning process where team members insist on getting every minute detail upfront can be an indicator of a serious cultural problem, where team members are paralyzed by fear of making a mistake.
-Effective planning won t eliminate risk, but thinking through important, high-level decisions in advance can minimize it.
+Effective planning won't eliminate risk, but thinking through important, high-level decisions in advance can minimize it.
 A team that obsesses over details may be afraid of making mistakes or unwilling to iterate on their work both symptoms of overly results-driven management.
 Individuals should not be punished for reasonable mistakes or planning oversights.
 It's fine if a tech spec isn't perfect upfront; expect your team to find mistakes or gaps during implementation, and update the spec when those issues are found.

 ### Prototyping as Part of Spec Writing!